Olympus OM-4Ti: The Final Word in Manual SLRs

 Stronger.
 Smarter.
 Tougher.

-The Olympus OM-4Ti (also known in Japan and Europe as the OM-4T) was the final flagship of the legendary OM System —
+The Olympus OM-4Ti (also known in Japan and Europe as the OM-4T) was the final flagship of the legendary OM System, and it remains one of the greatest manual-focus cameras ever built.

 For serious photographers, it wasn’t just another camera.